juicedata/juicefs/docs/en/guide/mount_at_boot.md

 If you'd like to control this process by hand, note that:

-* A symlink needs to be created from the juicefs executable to `/sbin/mount.juicefs`, e.g. `ln -s /usr/loal/bin/juicefs /sbin/mount.juicefs`.
+* A symlink needs to be created from `/sbin/mount.juicefs` to the JuiceFS executable, e.g. `ln -s /usr/local/bin/juicefs /sbin/mount.juicefs`.
 * All mount options must also be included in the fstab options to take effect.
 Remember to remove the prefixing hyphen(s), and add their values with `=`, for example:

   ```bash